ferjorosa/ferjorosa.github.io/_posts/2025-06-14-decision-theory-II.md

 Several alternative strategies exist for evaluating influence diagrams beyond the arc-reversal / node-reduction procedure described above.

-A more compact exact method is **junction-tree propagation** (also inspired from the Bayesian network equivalent).
+A more compact exact method is **junction-tree propagation** (also inspired by the Bayesian network equivalent).
 In this approach, the diagram is moralized, triangulated, and compiled into a tree of cliques.
 Local probability-utility factors are then exchanged between cliques via message passing (using Shafer–Shenoy or HUGIN style algorithms) until convergence.
 Junction-tree algorithms are often more memory-efficient than flat variable elimination and form the basis of many commercial tools such as PyAgrum (Jensen et al., 1994; Madsen & Nilsson, 2001).

 <div style="background-color:rgb(250, 224, 224); padding: 10px; border-radius: 5px;">